jermnelson/intro2libsys/textbook/chapters/five/library-websites.rst

 The term web server can cover both the physical hardware that runs the web server software.
-While this can cause confusion (i.e. the web server's physical memory was exhaused by an irrient process of the web server), context is important.
+While this can cause confusion (i.e. the web server's physical memory was exhausted by an run away process of the web server), context is important.
 For the purpose of this section, by web server, we will mean the second sense of the term; namely that a web server is the actually software that runs on a physical or virtual server.